cristian-guerrero/legion-go-tricks/README.md

 ### Fuzzy screen issue

 If you're seeeing a fuzzy screen, it means that the you're somehow using an invalid refresh rate.
 The only valid refresh rates for a game are 60 and 144Hz.

+Update: There's a refresh rate permanent fix available on BazziteOS, but the fixes should eventually become part of NobaraOS and ChimeraOS too.

 You can work around this by force enabling 60Hz, see [fps fix](#fix-60hz-and-144hz-only-for-nobaraos-v39)